ewolff/lvm-demo/README.md

 * To start run `docker-compose up -d`.
 This will also build the rest of the Docker images.

-* Note that there is currently a problem so the application only really works if you switch JavaScript off.

 https://lvm-las-roca.herokuapp.com/ is a running instance of the application that is deployed on Heroku.